 Well, never fear!
 We are here to explain exactly what the patient should expect.

 Needing More Than Two Years of Records

-MediCopy uses two years as a rule of thumb for sending records for transfer-of-care to a new physician, because most doctors only need a limited record set for treating a patient.
-There will always be exceptions, which we will comply with, but two years of records is typically more than enough for the new physician to keep on file.
+MediCopy uses two years as a rule of thumb for sending records for transfer-of-care to a new physician because most doctors only need a limited record set for treating a patient.
+There will always be exceptions, which we will comply with, but two years of records are typically more than enough for the new physician to keep on file.

 Will The Patient Be Charged If More Than Two Years Are Sent?

 The purpose of sending records to another physician is so the patient can receive proper care.
-One of core values is to always treat the patient as #1 and we want to always comply with this.
-If the patient has a specific request for their records outside of the two year scope, we will always work toward exactly what the patient needs.
+One of the core values is to always treat the patient as #1 and we want to always comply with this.
+If the patient has a specific request for their records outside of the two-year scope, we will always work toward exactly what the patient needs.